-Article III.
-Election Procedures
+Article II: Election Procedures

-A. The Elections Calendar
+A. The Election Calendar

-- 1. The Director of Elections, in consultation with the Office of the Assemblies, will draft the elections calendar prior to the semester of the elections, and will be approved by the Elections Committee at a meeting in the prior semester - 2.
-Consideration shall be given to any religious holidays that may fall during the election period, guaranteeing that the right to free religious observance is afforded to all potential candidates.
+- 1. The Director of Elections, in consultation with the Office of the Assemblies, will draft the election calendar prior to the semester of the election, and will be approved by the Elections Committee at a meeting in the prior semester if possible4 - Consideration shall be given to any religious holidays that may fall during the election period, guaranteeing that the right to free religious observance is afforded to all potential candidates